dondvdlaan/Security/README.txt

 JWT token, which is checked at every request to the backend.
 Additionally a a limited XSRF check is conducted on the POST request when a user logs in.

-The JWT token is being refreshed every x seconds.
+- The JWT token is being refreshed every x seconds.
-The limited CSRF protection is used for all POST, PUT, DELETE, and PATCH requests.
+- The limited CSRF protection is used for all POST, PUT, DELETE, and PATCH requests.
+- A Basic authentication (username/password) with Base64 has been applied for Java backend
+  You can test that with
+   curl -i --user testUserJava:testPWJava http://localhost:8080/javaBE/auth